sinanisler/e-Learning-WordPress-Theme/README.md

 # e-Learning WordPress Theme
 This is my e-Learning project that I coded from 2016.

-I sold the website and videos made exited.
+I sold the website and videos made exit.

 I made the both design and coding.